NFL Today, Wild-Card Weekend

 — Brett Kern, Titans, booted a 58-yard punt that took up 10 of the final 25 seconds and rolled down at the New England 1 to help finish off the Patriots in Tennessee’s 20-13 victory Saturday night.

-— Wil Lutz, Saints, kicked a 49-yard field goal with 2 seconds left in regulation to force overtime in New Orleans’ 26-20 loss to Minnesota.
+— Wil Lutz, Saints, kicked a 49-yard field goal with 2 seconds left in regulation to force overtime in New Orleans’ 26-20 loss to Minnesota on Sunday.

 —-